 Note: The ID requirements below are ETS's requirements.
-Your state may have additional ID requirements or policies.
-For more information, contact your test center or check your state requirements.
+Your state or jurisdiction may have additional ID requirements or policies.
+For more information, contact your test center or check your state or jurisdiction requirements.

 With few exceptions, ID documents must meet all of the following requirements.
 Each ID document must:

 - be an original document; photocopied documents are not acceptable

 - meet ID requirements for the state or jurisdiction in which you are testing